wp-plugins/bj-lazy-load/readme.txt

 = How can I verify that the plugin is working? =
 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

+== Screenshots ==

+1. The Posts overview gets a new, sortable column that shows number of shares on Facebook
+2. Widget settings
+3. Sample usage of widget.
+The HTML is really easy to override.

 == Changelog ==

 = Version 0.5.2 =